The Apple of His Eye ... commentary of Psalm 74

 …let the poor and needy praise thy name”

-All the governments of this world, including all the researchers, all the scientists, and all the think tanks within academia, have endeavored down through the millennia of time to eradicate poverty.
+All the governments of this world, including all the researchers, all the scientists, and all the think tanks within academia, have endeavored down through the millennia of time to eradicate injustice and poverty.
 Try as they might, they have never found the solution!

 Why?
 Well, man is running up against the stops [or the limits, as they would say].